kdschmidt1/Sail_Instrument/Readme.md

  ```
 3. Add the LaylineWidget to your map in the [WidgetDialog](https://www.wellenvogel.net/software/avnav/docs/hints/layouts.html#h2:WidgetDialog)

-3. Add the SegelDisplay overlay you can find in the Overlay folder of the plugin directory to your map [overlays](https://www.wellenvogel.net/software/avnav/docs/hints/overlays.html)
+3. Add the SegelDisplay overlay you can find in the Overlay folder of the SegelDisplay-plugin directory to your map [overlays](https://www.wellenvogel.net/software/avnav/docs/hints/overlays.html)